Great Big Story uncovered why you only get green-dyed horseradish at your local sushi place.

 Great - now will someone in Bulgaria please adopt this poor creature before it has to spend another night in that pile of ooze?

-According to the International Business Times, many suspect it's been circulating again because the widely followed Twitter account, Weird Hacks & Facts, posted a photo of the fantasy fruit.
+According to the International Business Times, many believe it's been circulating again because the widely followed Twitter account, Weird Hacks & Facts, posted a recent photo of the fantasy fruit.
 The post reads the following:

 "This fruit grows in some parts of Japan, and is known for its vibrant blue color.
 What you probably don't know about this fruit is that it can switch flavors after you eat it.
 Everything sour will taste sweet, everything salty will taste bitter, and it gives water a strong orange-like taste."